mejiaj/uswds-contrib/CONTRIBUTING.md

   Occasionally you'll need to pull and review the Sketch file to make sure everything syncs up with component development.

+### Sprint board
+Work is tracked on this [board](https://github.com/orgs/uswds/projects/1).
+Remember to update your issues/PR's to accurately display the status of your work.

 ## The framework (USWDS)

 Where things live and what they are.